 Then there’s Pippa, raised by relatives in the apartment behind an antique shop in Greenwich Village.
 She’s a pale, quirky-looking redhead clad in layers of woolly sweaters and scarves, emotionally and physically damaged by the same crisis that strikes Theo.

-Theo muses on the secret magic that every object in Pippa’s bedroom holds for him:
+Theo muses on the secret magic that the possessions in Pippa’s bedroom hold for him:

 “Everything about her was a snowstorm of fascination, from the antique valentines and embroidered Chinese coats she collected to her tiny scented bottles from Neal’s Yard Remedies…”